 The parish church in Drawsko Pomorskie (Drawenburg, Dramburg) was erected after the foundation of the town in 1297, and before 1363, when lateral altars were recorded in documents.
 Its founders could be the town’s rulers at the time, the von Goltz, von Wedel and von Polentz families, especially Arnold von Goltz and his brothers Johann and Conrad, who were given the task of founding the town from the margraves Otto IV and Conrad.
 In the act of foundation, the local parish was endowed with four lans of land.

 In 1312, the first parish priest of Drawsko appeared in the documents, and the second, coming from the mighty family Walter von Güntersberge, in 1326.
 He was then establisheda cathedral canon in Schwerin, two years later a canon in Kamień, to finally become an archdeacon in Demmin, all the while being a parish priest in Drawsko.
+Presumably, it was in his times that most of the construction works on the parish church were carried out.
 In 1320, the Pomeranian duke Warcislaus gave patronage over the church to the Augustinian monastery in Pyrzyce, after which the patronage in 1341 took over the Cistercian monastery in Recz.
-It can therefore be assumed that the construction of the Drawsko church was advanced in this period, and the basic works were completed before the end of the mid-fourteenth century.
+It can therefore be assumed that the construction of the Drawsko church was advanced in this period, and the basic works were completed before the end of the mid-fourteenth century (the transfer of patronage was related to the desire to increase the nuns’ income, so the construction works in Drawsko could not generate large costs at that time).
 In addition, in the first half of the fifteenth century, a church tower was added.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.